If you shop online, this is an easy way to make money.

 It’s free to register and browse the competitions – you simply click on the links to enter.

-Also, it might be worth signing up to the freebie site Latest Free Stuff for a chance to win prizes, including gift vouchers from John Lewis and Amazon or a £300 vacuum cleaner.
+Also, it might be worth signing up to a freebie site like Latest Free Stuff for a chance to win prizes.

 Who hasn’t got a few old phones stashed away in cupboards or drawers?